hellypatel103/hellypatel103/README.md

 😄 Pronouns: She/Her.

 ⚡ Fun fact: I am always eager to learn new Technologies.
-I get lots of bugs while I try something new and I tend not to give up easily untill I get better at it.
+I get lots of bugs while I try something new and I tend not to give up easily untill I solve it.